kdboller/kdboller.github.io/_posts/2019-04-06-python-for-finance-robo-advisor-edition.markdown

 As discussed at the end of Part 2, the limitations to the previous approach were i) it did not account for dividends, ii) it evaluated active positions and did not include previously divested ones, and iii) there were opportunities to automate the overall process by generating data pipelines that could feed into a live web application.

 In my view, missing dividends was the largest gap and this updated approach now accounts for them.
-I'm less concerned with divested positions, because this evaluation is most useful for evaluating how well your strategy is performing and if there are positions you continue to hold that you probably should not, e.g., lagging benchmark and therefore representing both overall performnace drag and opportunity cost of holding a better investment.
+I'm less concerned with divested positions, because this evaluation is most useful for evaluating how well your strategy is performing and if there are positions you continue to hold that you probably should not, e.g., lagging benchmark and therefore representing both overall performance drag and opportunity cost from holding a better investment.
 While I would like to fully automate this process, I've de-prioritized that in favor of refining my overall strategy.
 If I do decide to pursue a fully automated approach, I may or may not write a detailed post about that automation.

+Note:  make sure that you append SPY to the list of tickers.

 **Target Allocation.**
 [Placeholder]